flutter/website/src/cookbook/navigation/set-up-universal-links.md

 <?code-excerpt path-base="cookbook/navigation/deeplink"?>

 Deeplink is a mechanism to launch an app with a uri.
-This uri contains scheme, hostnamethat leads users to a specific screen of an app.
-A universal link is a deep link with http or https scheme that is exclusive to Apple devices.
+This uri contains scheme, host, and path and leads users to a specific screen of an app.

-Universal links lead users to apps instead of web browsers if the apps are installed on their Apple devices.
+A universal link is a deeplink with http or https scheme that is exclusive to Apple devices.

 ## Prerequisite
 1. A mac with Flutter SDK and Xcode installed